Rioni: Pheasant

 The term "pheasant" and the scientific name Phasianus colchicus are derived from "Phasis" and "Colchis", as this was said to be the region from which the common pheasant was introduced to Europe (the ring-necked pheasants were introduced later from East Asia).

 Draining

 It is said that "the failure of Colchis to emerge as a strong kingdom or to be maintained as a province of Rome has been blamed on the pestilential climate of the Phasis Valley, a situation remarked upon by travelers down to modern times, when the swamps were finally drained."
+Wetlands around Rioni River has been drained through a large reclamation-drainage project commissioned by government in 1960.
+After that, the area was cleared and converted to agricultural land.

 Description

 The Rioni is the longest river wholly within the borders of Georgia.
 The river is 327 km long, and its drainage basin covers about 13400 km2.
-It starts on the southern slopes of the Caucasus Mountains at 2960 m above sea level, north of the town Oni.
+It starts on the southern slopes of the Caucasus Mountains at 2960 m above sea level, north of the town of Oni.
 Its largest tributaries are, from source to mouth: Jejora (left), Qvirila (left), Khanistsqali (left), Tskhenistsqali (right) and Tekhuri (right).